arko-inc/arko-inc/README.md

 ![Profile Views](https://badges.pufler.dev/visits/arko-inc/arko-inc)

 ## 🤔 Fun Facts
-- I’m a space enthusiast aiming to launch rockets to Mars and the Moon.
+- I’m a space enthusiast aiming to launch rockets to Mars and the Moon 🚀🚀🚀🚀.
-- I love coding and developing new technologies to support my dream of founding a space agency.
+- I love coding and developing new technologies to support my dream of founding a space agency 🚀🚀🚀.

 ## 🌐 Connect with Me